LibreELEC/documentation/development/build-advanced.md

 ## Builder Name and Version

-If you are bulding and sharing images via the LibreELEC forums it is good to include a custom "builder" name with your images.
+If you are building and sharing images via the LibreELEC forums it is good to include a custom "builder" name with your images.
 This allows the team to count the number of active installs using your images \(we can share this info on request\).
 Builder name also populates into `/etc/os-release` and logfiles, which helps forum staff supporting users differentiate between official releases and community created images.
 It is also possible to set custom versioning. e.g.

 ```text
 PROJECT=Generic ARCH=x86_64 BUILDER_NAME=yourname BUILDER_VERSION=123 make image